bitagoras/xtype/README.md

 Examples
 --------

 In the examples below, characters in brackets `[ ]` symbolize characters that are directly stored as their ASCII values.
 Parentheses `( )` show readable representations of the corresponding binary data.
-If no type is noted for integers in parentheses the type is uint8.
 All examples are valid and complete Xeno files.
 No additional header is required.
 That's simple, isn't it?

 * **String**: